Pieter Bruegel the Elder, Bay of Naples, 1560s, Rome, Galleria Doria Pamphilij

 Cinematic Space

-As part of its fundamental operational properties, the motion picture captures a slice of the visible in order to create its specific spatiality.
-In its quality as a medium capable of activating transformative processes at the intersection of spatiality and visuality, cinema has actively participated in the construction of concepts such as “place”, “landscape”, or “environment” and it has developed strategies for making social relationships visible as well as their association with a territory, city, or region. more
+As part of its fundamental nature, the motion picture captures a slice of the visible to create a specific spatiality.
+As a medium, it activates transformative processes at the intersection of spatiality and visuality.
+Cinema has actively participated in the construction of concepts such as “place,” “landscape,” or “environment,” developing strategies for making social relationships visible and for mapping their connections to specific territories, cities, or regions. more

 Historical Spaces